How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Looks AI: "I have always maintained an unwavering commitment to collaboration."

 Looks human: "I'm stubborn about building alone.
-Then robotics happened—and, fine, I learned to pass the wrench."
+Then robotics happened — and, fine, I learned to pass the wrench."

-3) Repetitive sentence structure (same cadence)
+3) Repetitive sentence structure

 Looks AI: "I learned discipline from piano.
 I learned patience from math.
 I learned leadership from soccer."